FNALssi/cetmodules/doc/landing-top.rst

 Documentation notes
 -------------------

-Information specific to legacy compatibility and domain-specific features will be marked with appropriate admonitions:
+Information specific to domain-specific features will be marked with an appropriate admonition:

-.. admonition:: cetbuildtools
-   :class: admonition-legacy

-   You will only care about this information if you are porting code from cetbuidltools.

-... or:

 .. admonition:: :abbr:`HEP`
    :class: admonition-domain

-   This is a Find module specific to HEP.
+   This information is specific to HEP.

 ... or: